On the Linear Speedup of the Push-Pull Method for Decentralized Optimization over Digraphs: Experiment

 \subsection{Training Neural Network for MNIST Classification}

-In the second experiment, we trained a three-layer fully connected neural network for MNIST classification.
-We used the same topologies as before: directed exponential, grid, and ring graphs, and undirected random, geometric, and nearest neighbor graphs.
-Data is distributed heterogeneously using a Directlet distribution, see Appendix~\ref{appendix::exp_mnist}.
-Figure~\ref{fig::linear_speedup_mnist} shows that \pushpull is able to achieve linear speedup on both directed and undirected topologies.
+In this part, we trained a three-layer neural network for MNIST classification.
+The same network topologies as in the synthetic dataset experiment were used.
+The MNIST data are distributed heterogeneously according to a Dirichlet distribution.
+As shown in Figure~\ref{fig::linear_speedup_mnist}, \pushpull achieves linear speedup on both directed and undirected topologies.